- Written by Dr.Mehmet Demircioglu

 If the patient scratches, picks scales, rubs the recipient area, or applies inappropriate products too early, they can disturb healing.
 If inflammation is strong, the recovery may become more uncomfortable and harder to interpret.
 The patient may panic over redness, crusting, flaking, or shedding and may start experimenting with oils, shampoos, or steroid products without guidance.

-A clear plan is needed before surgery.
-The patient should know what psoriasis treatment is allowed, when normal scalp treatment can restart, and what should be avoided around fresh grafts.
+A clear plan has to say what psoriasis treatment is allowed, when normal scalp treatment can restart, and what must stay away from fresh grafts.
 General advice is not enough for every psoriasis patient.

 For recovery concerns, patients need to know the normal healing pattern as well.
 The first days are about protecting the scalp, not testing how much irritation it can tolerate, especially when judging aftercare after hair transplant surgery.